Mushroom rigatoni recipe

 Replace meat with nutrient-packed mushrooms for a lower-calorie dish that's hearty and healthy.

 Whether you're a vegetarian or are simply looking for a hearty alternative to meaty pasta, your taste buds will thank you for this mushroom-filled meal.
 While they're tasty, mushrooms are also healthy.
-They're packed with nutrients, like vitamin D and potassium, which can help boost immunity and lower blood pressure.
+They're packed with nutrients, like vitamin D and potassium, which can help support immunity and lower blood pressure.

 • 8 ounces uncooked gigli or radiatore pasta